jake94chavez/Project-2/README.md

 + As a user I want to move books from that list into the list of completed books.
 + As a user I want to put information about the books in.
 + As a user I want to view both the list of completed books and the list of books I intend to read.

+### Stretch-Goals
++ Add comments on the books
++ Have images of the books
++ Find an API that has word counts for books
+	+ Apply that information to the books
+	+ Add a total word-count of words read